SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ## Introduction

 The text-based editor is aimed at creating [responsive](http://https://nl.wikipedia.org/wiki/Responsive_webdesign) RC expositions.
-Despite the "text" in the name, the result can also contain images, video, audio and pdf.
-"Text based" refers to the method of editing them: through the writing of plain text.
-Because of this plain text input, text-based expositions can be imported or edited in external editors.
+Despite the "text" in the name, the result can also contain images, video, audio or PDF.
+"Text based" refers to the method of editing: through the writing of text.
+Because of this plain text input, text-based expositions can be easily imported or edited in external editors.
 The trade-off is that editing the visual layout is less direct as in the graphical based editor.

 On desktop, the editor splits the screen in two: you can write your text on the left side <a href="#editor">editor</a> while the result is shown as a <a href="#preview">preview</a> on the right hand side.
 It is also possible to <a href="#import-export">import</a> the text from external formats like Word and Open Office.
 Formatting (__bold__,*italic* etc...) is added using <a href="#markdown">markdown</a> notation.